tobyking3/viking-wars/lectures/lecture7/PITCHME.md

 #### ECS - Game World

-- Collection of Systems (which are a collection of entities)
+- Collection of Systems (which are a collection of entities / components)
 - _Can_ be a collection of entities based on its architecture (e.g. Entity Component Control mechanism)
 - Responsible for entity updates and queries

+---

+#### Game World - Queries

+- By type
+- By layer
+- By position
+- Random
+- etc.

 ---